 That 2nd part about how tournaments work is where a lot of the problems have now started popping up, now that IACP is pretty much the only tournament game in town for Imperial Assault (after 2 years of no updates, the base FFG skirmish meta has gotten pretty stale for a lot of people).

 This problem was being caused by our old playtesting and release process.
-As soon as we finished a playtesting period and had the approved vote, we would just release the next wave of new content, which never really gave people a chance to enjoy the Approved content in a competitive setting without then being distracted and feeling like they were missing out on the brand new content that was being released.
+As soon as we finished a playtesting period and had the approved vote, we would just release the next wave of new content, which never really gave people a chance to enjoy the community Approved cards in a competitive setting without then being distracted and feeling like they were missing out on the brand new stuff that was being released.

 The next problem was that people were constantly being blindsided by unplanned card adjustments and season content releases.
 Though some folks are more adaptable and may even enjoy the challenge of adjusting to a constantly changing game, for others this is an exhausting and unpredictable process that makes them want to just tune out.
 It also felt to many people that the Steering Committee was doing too much micromanagement and not allowing the cards and the metagame to settle and not allowing the players to figure out the format for themselves before having things changed on them.